On the Resolutions of Non-Dicritical Foliations: Abstract

 \section{Abstract}

 \begin{singlespace} We introduce the jet schemes of a holomorphic foliation, and thereby prove an alternate characterisation of simple singularities of codimension-$1$ foliations, independent of any normal form.
 This leads to an equivalent condition for the existence of a desingularisation in the non-dicritical case.
-We then give some results and conjectures to show when this condition is satisfied. \end{singlespace}
+We then prove that such a desingularisation always exists, at least on the level of germs. \end{singlespace}